Brian Tamaki: Early life

 In his autobiography Bishop Brian Tamaki: More than meets the eye, Tamaki makes the following statements about his early life:

-Born in Te Awamutu in the Waikato region as the eldest in a family of five, Tamaki spent his childhood years on the family farm, called "Te Manuka", in the rural area of Te Kopua.
+Born in Te Awamutu as the eldest in a family of five, Tamaki spent his childhood years on the family farm, called "Te Manuka", in the rural area of Te Kopua.
 His mother was "devoutly religious", taking her sons to the Te Awamutu Methodist Church on Sundays.
 Tamaki describes his father as an alcoholic who showed no interest in fatherhood.
 Tamaki is of Tainui ancestry, from the Ngati Ngawaero and Ngāti Maniapoto tribes.
 During Tamaki's childhood the family moved from the farm to Te Awamutu and then on to Tokoroa in 1970.
 While in Tokoroa, Tamaki became interested in rugby union and a little later came to enjoy pig-hunting and participating in a rock band playing the pub circuit.
 Two of Tamaki's brothers, Doug and Mike, are tourism venture operators in Rotorua.

 Tamaki dropped out of secondary school at fifteen, after, as he describes in his autobiography, dabbling in drugs, before completing the fourth form and took a labouring job in the forestry industry.
 In his teens Tamaki began a relationship with Hannah Lee and the unwed couple moved to Te Awamutu, where Tamaki worked on a dairy farm owned by his uncle and aunt.
 An incident occurred where Lee tried to stab Tamaki to death.
 It is reported that he had to lock himself in the bathroom but that the blade pierced through the door, nearly wounding him.
 Tamaki and Lee had their first child, in December 1978.
 Later at 21, Tamaki joined the Ngāruawāhia Apostolic Church.
 He lost his farm job and he and Lee returned to Tokoroa, where he attended the Tokoroa Apostolic Church.
 Tamaki became heavily involved with the church after pastor Manuel Renata baptised him in December 1979.
 Since Tamaki and his partner had not married, Renata would not allow him to carry out all the functions of the church.
 Tamaki and Lee then married at the Tokoroa Presbyterian Church on 22 March 1980.
 Fourteen months later they had their second child, a girl.